 - We charge a flat rate of $290/hour for all tutoring (GMAT, GRE, LSAT, SAT, ACT, SSAT, SHSAT, ISEE).
 This rate applies to in person and virtual sessions.
 Rates are locked in.
 So if you start at a certain rate and my rates happen to increase, you will continue at the lower rate.

 - We charge a flat fee of $150 for pre-tutoring schedules of up to 3 weeks.
-I charge the same fee for re-take schedules of up to one month.
+After completing a tutoring program we charge a flat $100 for access to materials and for GMAT re-take schedules of up to one month.

 - Standard tutoring sessions are either 2 hours or 90 minutes.
 For the first few sessions 2 hours tends to work really well because there's a bunch of content to get through.
 Down the stretch we prefer 90 minute sessions.